What you'll find on this page

 How long does it take to recover?

-Your surgeon will want your incision to heal before you are fitted with your sound processor and it's programmed for the first time.
-This typically takes 2-12 weeks for Baha® implants (depending on whether you have the Baha Connect or the Baha Attract system).
+Your surgeon will want your incision to heal before you are fitted with your sound processor and it’s programmed for the first time.
+Your hearing health professional will advise you how much time you’ll need to recover before the fitting.

-Many people return to work or normal activities within a few days, but you may want to give yourself at least a week to recover.
+Many people return to work or normal activities within a few days after surgery, but you may want to give yourself at least a week to recover.

 Your doctor will tell you when it’s safe to return to your activities.
-Most doctors advise against lifting even moderately heavy weights for a few days after surgery.
+Most doctors advise against lifting even moderately heavy weights for some time after surgery.